Muscle aches and pains

 - if large amounts are used, or you are sensitive to NSAIDs, side effects may occur (see above)

-- treatment beyond two weeks is not recommended; seek medical advice for long term use
+- treatment beyond 2 weeks is not recommended; seek medical advice for long term use

 - NSAIDs are not recommended for pregnant or breastfeeding women, or for children